rsheldiii/rp2040-business-card/README.md

 ![image of power regulator component](images/power.png)

 You'll need power as well, obviously.
 If you're not worried about efficiency, power can be pretty simple; we're going to use an LDO, or low drop-out voltage regulator, to get the RP2040 the 3.3 volts it needs from the USB lines.
-You could use a buck converter for higher efficiency but they're a little more complicated, so we'll stick with the LDO for now.
+You could use a buck converter for higher efficiency but they usually require more support components, so we'll stick with the LDO for now.

 ### Is that it?